khaled45690/privacies/face_auth-privacy-policy.md

 ## 2. Data Storage and Security
 ### Storage Practices:
 - **Facial Images:**
-  - Processed and stored *[specify: e.g., "securely on our servers" OR "locally on the device and discarded after processing"]*.
+  - Processed and stored securely on our servers.

 ### Security Measures:
 - Encryption during transmission and at rest.
 - Strict access controls to prevent unauthorized use.

 ### Data Retention:
-- Retained for *[state policy: e.g., "duration of the user’s account" OR "X days/months for auditing"]*.
+- Retained for till he leave the company.

 ---